-OFCT 2171 Specialized Software I (1)
+OFCT 2171 Specialized Software I (1) (Last year's course prefix/number OFC 283)

 Specialized applications are performed using automated equipment which the student has previously mastered.
 Applications may include word processing, graphics, math functions, spreadsheets, databases, desk top publishing, and the use of other software packages.
 Microcomputers will be used in this course.
 May be repeated for credit using different emphasis/equipment.
 Laboratory fee.
 (2 Lab.)